 Join our Private FB Group for more travel inspiration and tips!
 JOIN HERE

-Did you know that this ski resort in New Mexico is the only place that offers night skiing?
+Did you know that Angel Fire is the only ski resort in New Mexico that offers night skiing?
 You can purchase a separate ticket to enjoy this experience and you’ll get to ski or snowboard on a well-lit slope.
-There were many in our group who loved night skiing, my 10-year-old said it was a highlight of our trip for her.
+There were many in our group who loved night skiing.
+In fact, my 10-year-old said it was the highlight of our trip for her.

 SheBuysTravel Tip: Download the Snowledge app during your visit to keep up with the snow report, track your day on the mountain, and to stay connected with your friends and family at the resort.

 We know there are a lot of great ski resorts in the United States but they’re not all kid-friendly so research ahead of time to be sure you’re picking the right resort for your family.

 Check out these other great resources:

 - Some families book their ski trip at Angel Fire Resort one year in advance, especially for trips during the holidays or on spring break.
 Book as early as possible to reserve your child’s spot in ski school.

 - The family can go snow tubing at the base of the mountain.
 Purchase a ticket to spend an hour enjoying this activity.